Madeline-Stark/Madeline-Stark.github.io/_posts/2019-07-22-what_even_is_an_argument_anyway.markdown

 THERE’S GOT TO BE A BETTER WAY!

-Instead, we want to make our code reusable so that we can give our method different input and get a different result
+Instead, we want to make our code reusable so that we can give our method different input and get a different result.
 ```
 def super_fancy_vending_machine(food)
   "You chose #{food}”